 In regards to authentication, when no password policy is in place an attacker can use lists of common username and passwords to brute force a username or password field until successful authentication.

-Detect your web servers being scanned by brute force tools such as WFuzz, OWASP DirBuster and vulnerability scanners such as Nessus, Nikto, Acunetix ..etc.
-This helps you quickly identify probable probing by bad guys who’s wanna dig possible security holes.
+Detect your web servers being scanned by brute force tools such as WFuzz, OWASP DirBuster and vulnerability scanners such as Nessus, Nikto, Acunetix, etc. This helps you quickly identify probable probing by bad actors who want to dig possible security holes.